CONGRATULAZIONE A NUOVO VICE MINISTRO DA DIAPORA AFRICANA …

 He was a great gift to the Yoruba people, and to Nigerian as a whole, from God.
 For this, he was anointed by God to lead, but only his people accepted him.
 For all the good things he achieved for the Yoruba, and other parts of the country, tagged him a tribalist.
 As his idea was, “Charity begins at home,” and he thought proving that he was capable at home, he would eventually make the rest of the country to accept him as the leader in Nigeria.
 Awolowo was born in a well-been family, but the death of his father when he was a teenager made him went through hard time, but despite that, he was chosen by God like Moses to lead the Yoruba to the promised land.
 He strongly believed in educating his people, and the whole country, so he introduced the free elementary school in his region, which was later extended in the whole country.
 As a politician, he had preferred learned electors rather than illiterate electors, so he launched the universal primary education for all yoruba youths, and in early fifties, also created the secondary schools.

-Awolowo created ‘modern three’ grade education to permit a gradual gap between the primary, Secondary schools, and University.
+Awolowo created ‘modern three’ grade education or if you like it (middle school) to permit a gradual gap between the primary, Secondary schools, and University.
 He instituted the University of Ife at Ile-Ife in the holy city of the Yoruba.
-He also created the (CRIN) Cocoa Research Institute of Nigeria.
+He also created the (CRIN) Cocoa Research Institute of Nigeria in Ibadan, the largest city in West Africa.
 In the late fifties he introduced the rediffusion to the Western Region and brought the Television broadcasting service to the Yorubaland, the first in the whole of Africa, even before the white governed South Africa.
-Chief Awolowo was one of the three major authors of Nigeria’s Independence. and he was tagged by the British, as ‘The man with plans.’
-There were a lot more achievements, he made and won for his people, but as Moses he did never got to rule the whole country before he died!
-He started a Newspaper ‘The Herald Tribune’, and the Wema bank, and both still exist up today.
-As a political leader, he had men in his Political party, AG (Action Group) whom we could term as his disciples,
+Awolowo was one of the three major authors of Nigeria’s Independence. and he was tagged by the British, as ‘The man with plans.’
+There were a lot more achievements, and won for his people, and as it happened to Moses in olden days, he never got to rule the country as a whole before he died!
+He started a Newspaper ‘The Herald Tribune’, and the opened the Wema bank, and both still exist up to date.
+As a political leader, he had men in his Political party, AG (Action Group) who we could term as his disciples,

 The ”Yorubas” are the descendants of Ham who was the third son of Noah.
 They are the direct ancestors of Cush, the son of Ham, and the black Cushite migrants and settlers that refused to go to Africa with the other descendants of Cush and his son Nimrod but that rather chose to settle in the ancient Cities of Mecca and Medina in what is presently known as Saudi Arabia.
 They were there as settlers for thousands of years and they constituted a prosperous powerful, large and respected minority within the larger Arab community.